codepurse/Pblocker/policy.md

 ### Transparency

-- PBlocker's code is available for review and audit
+- BlockNSFW – Porn & Adult Content Filter's code is available for review and audit
 - Community contributions and security reviews are welcome
 - No hidden functionality or undisclosed data collection